Some posts contain compensated links. Please read this disclaimer for more info.

 Moving Around In Greece In September

-At least the first two weeks of September still feel pretty much like the high season, most attractions are still open, and it’s quite easy to move from island to island or to book an organized tour.
+At least the first two weeks of September still feel pretty much like the high season, most attractions are always open, and it’s relatively easy to move from island to island or book an organized tour.

 Towards the end of the month, schedules start to be reduced, and in some places, they change, taking into account that the school year is about to begin.
 It’s a great idea to book as much transportation as you can in advance (whether it’s ferries, bus transfers, or plane tickets), or simply rent a car and be free to go everywhere you go.